114th Pennsylvania Infantry Regiment: History

-The 114th Pennsylvania was the brain-child of Charles H. T. Collis, an Irish immigrant who settled in Philadelphia becoming a prominent young lawyer.
+The 114th Pennsylvania was the brain-child of Charles H. T. Collis, an Irish immigrant who settled in Philadelphia and became a prominent young lawyer.
 Collis initially raised only a small company of men calling them the "Zouaves d'Afrique" which served while attached to other regiments.
 They saw action in the 1862 Shenandoah Valley Campaign, the Battle of Cedar Mountain, and the Battle of Antietam.
 The "Zouaves d'Afrique" were much admired for their military bearing and prowess in battle to the point that it was decided to raise a full-sized regiment which was given the numeric designation of 114th Volunteer Infantry.

 Like other Zouave regiments raised in the larger cities of America, the 114th attracted some immigrants to its ranks who were veterans of European wars, but the rank and file consisted mostly of American-born citizens from Philadelphia and its surrounding counties.

 In the winter of 1862 the regiment participated in the Battle of Fredericksburg.
-There they took part in a counterattack by Robinson's brigade of the III Corps to relieve General George G. Meade's brigade from potential disaster.
+There they took part in a counterattack by Robinson's brigade of the III Corps to relieve General George G. Meade's division from potential disaster.
 When the Zouaves began to falter in their charge against the Confederate line, Colonel Collis seized the regiment's national colors and urged the men on.
-Their counterattack stalled, then pushed back, the Confederate advance thereby saving a Federal artillery battery from capture.
+Their counterattack stalled, then they pushed back, the Confederate advance thereby saving a Federal artillery battery from capture.
 For his actions in this battle Colonel Collis would belatedly receive the Medal of Honor in 1893.